Key Takeaways

 8. Sketch Your Observations

-Drawing what you see forces careful observation:
+Drawing forces careful observation:

 How to sketch Mars:

-1. Draw a circle representing Mars's disk
+1. Draw a circle for Mars's disk

-2. Add the illuminated phase (gibbous shape)
+2. Add the illuminated phase (gibbous shape near opposition)

-3. Mark the polar cap location
+3. Mark the polar cap position

-4. Add dark markings you observe
+4. Add any dark markings you observe

-5. Note date, time, magnification, seeing conditions (1-10 scale)
+5. Note date, time, magnification, and seeing (1–10 scale)

 9. Watch for Dust Storms

-Mars occasionally develops dust storms that can:
+Mars occasionally develops dust storms:

 • Obscure dark surface features

-• Make bright regions even brighter
+• Make bright regions temporarily brighter

 Signs of dust activity: